ACH Reversal Rules

 Occasionally, an ACH payment that has gone through may need to be reversed.

-National Automated Clearing House Association (NACHA) rules cover if and when a simple reversal is allowed, and there are only three situations that qualify.
+National Automated Clearing House Association (NACHA) rules cover if and when a simple reversal is allowed.
+Your bank can only reverse payment for one of the following reasons:

-- Wrong account number: if a transfer had the wrong account number and the sender or recipient was not the right account.
-This is why “bank errors in your favor” are so elusive.
+- Wrong account number: If a transfer had the wrong account number and the sender or recipient was not the right account.

-- Duplicate transaction: if a transfer goes through more than once, the duplicates would obviously be reversed.
+- Duplicate transaction: If a transfer goes through more than once, the duplicates would be reversed.

-In the situations above, the reversal must take place within 5 days, and the affected bank account owner must be notified that her account was debited.
+In the situations above, the reversal must take place within five days, and the affected bank account owner must be notified that her account was debited.